-Squash Sport?
-Well, how many of you think that you know the sport properly?
-Underrated in a few countries this sport is hitting the charts everywhere around the globe.
-But if you are like those few odd chunks who don’t really know what squash is then you have probably landed at the correct place.
-Well, quite a few people know that squash actually evolved in England.
-In antiquity, people played squash using the palm of the hand but modern age squash players use high-tech machine made racquets.
-This is a fast paced game which demands the player to be physically agile and mentally active for tracking the ball in real time.
-Squash sport is not for professional players only.
-It is an entertaining sport for those who love competition and deal in daily work out for perfect body shape.
+Squash is not only played by professional players!
+It is also a hobby sport for many who love competition and like to work out daily.
 This sport will take the real test of your physical endurance.
 No matter how physically fit you are, you won’t last playing squash for more than an hour.
-For a novice, squash sport might just be like hitting a ball harder but this game is far more than this.
-Energy and stamina are the essential features of this pursuit.
-It might surprise you but this sport is getting so popular today that presently the world holds about 50,000 squash courts and still more are opening up every day.
-Let’s discuss some useful points for a novice to understand how to play squash sport.
+For a novice, squash might just be like hitting a ball harder but this game is far more than that.
+Energy and stamina are the essential features required to excel in this sport.
+It might surprise you but squash is getting very popular in recent times.
+Presently the world holds about 50,000 squash courts and more are added to the list every other day.
+Let’s discuss some useful points that a novice player needs to understand about squash sport.

-Starting up with the norms of play, just like other sports, squash sport also has different guidelines or rules to play.
-Squash sport is only playable in specially designed courts so you need to search for local squash court.
-A real court should look somewhat like this.
+Starting up with the norms of the game just like other sports squash also has different guidelines or rules that you need to understand before playing.
+Squash is only playable in specially designed courts so you need to look for your local squash court.

-Both players spin the racquets to decide who’ll serve first and select the serving area: right or left.
-The serving player’s one foot must be in a service box and the ball must not hit the ground in the service for a perfect and legal delivery.
-The striker must be in the service line while playing service shot.
-Make sure the rubber ball bounces from the quarter court which is opposite to the server’s side and after the serve hits on the front wall it must bounce on floor.
-When the rally begins you don’t have to think about the red lines anymore until someone scores and if the server wins, the players must have to switch the sides.
+Both players spin the racquets to decide who will serve first and then select the serving area which can be right or left.
+The serving players should have one of his foot in the service box and the ball must not hit the ground during the service for a perfect and legal delivery.
+The striker must also be in the service line while playing service shots.
+Make sure the rubber ball bounces from the quarter court which is opposite to the server’s side and after the serve hits the front wall it must bounce on the floor.
+When the rally begins you don’t have to think about the red lines anymore unless someone scores and if the server wins, the players will have to switch sides.

-The squash sport has two types of scoring systems which are as follows:
+Squash Sport primarily has two types of scoring systems which are listed below

-- English Scoring System: This scoring system is also known as handout system.
-In this rule, the server gets a point he wins a rally while in case the receiver wins the rally, he will get the serve by getting no points.
-The player, who earns a score of 9, wins the game.
-In case, the game draws by 8-8, then the player who reached the 8th point first will choose whether it will be continued to 9 or 10 points.
-This scoring system was earlier used in commonwealth games.
+English Scoring System: This scoring system is also known as handout system.
+In this system, the server gets a point if he wins the rally and if the receiver wins the rally, he gets the next service although will not get any points.
+The player who earns 9 points first, wins the game.
+In case, the game draws by 8-8, then the player who reached the 8th point first will decide if the game should continue until 9th or 10th point.
+This type of scoring system was earlier used in commonwealth games.

-- PARS (Point-a-rally scoring): This is the current scoring system in professional levels of squash sport.
+PARS (Point-a-rally scoring): This is the current scoring system used in professional level games of squash.
 This rule allocates a point to the player who wins the rally whether the player was serving or not.
-The player who gets the 11 points first is declared the winner of the game but it is crucial that the champ has a minimum 2 point lead
+The player who gets to 11 points first is declared the winner of the game but it is crucial that the winner has a minimum of 2 points lead.

-- Balls: Beginners must begin with high bounce squash balls.
+Balls: Start your training with high bounce squash balls.

-- Court Shoes: Try to have cushioned shoes with minimal slippage.
+Court Shoes: Try to have comfortable cushioned shoes with minimal slippage.

-- Offence: Beginners mostly try to attack their opponents with some hard hits.
-However, this thing is not going to work for you in a long term.
-A great attacking strategy would be to play the ball close to the ground and fly up the very next shot.
-This will make it difficult for the opponent to play these rallies by moving forward and then immediately backwards winning you a lot of points.
+- Offense: Beginner players mostly try to attack their opponents with very hard hits.
+However, this is not an effective strategy and won’t work for you all the time.
+A great strategy is to play the ball close to the ground and fly up the very next shot.
+This will make it very difficult for your opponent to play these rallies as they will have to move forward and then backward immediately giving you the opportunity to score points.

-- Centralize yourself: Well this old little basic could do wonders all alone.
+- Centralize yourself: This basic tip in itself can do wonders all alone.
 Get back to the “T” to control the game.
-Standing upon the T would give you a centralized position through which you can play a wide range of shots.
+Standing near the T will give you a centralized position from where you can play a wide range of shots.
 It will also make your movements easy along the court.
-Also, a position in the center of the court means that your opponent will be moving here and there more often reducing his stamina in long run.
-Moreover if your opponent occupies the T try to hit the balls into the corners to move back quickly to the T. If your opponent catches you in this same strategy and forced to leave the T to play a corner shot, chip the ball back again to the corner to regain the T. Remember occupying the center gives you a great cutting edge.
+Also, a position in the center of the court means that your opponent will be moving around the court often reducing their stamina greatly.
+Moreover, if your opponent has occupied the T try to hit the ball in the corners and move back to the T quickly.
+If your opponent plays the same strategy on you and forces you to leave the T, chip the ball back again to the corner to regain the T. Remember occupying the center gives you a great lead in the game.

-- Defense: Do remember that sometimes defense itself is the best offence.
-A defense could help you to create a counterattack against the opponent.
-Choose some flying shots, play long shots that force the opponent to move backwards reducing the pace with which the ball comes back to you.
-Also, try to engage the game into some exhaustive monotonous rallies and just when your opponent is not expecting create a counter attack by chipping the ball close to the ground.
+- Defense: Do remember that sometimes defense is the best offense.
+A defense could help you create a counterattack easily against your opponent.
+Choose some flying shots, play long shots that force the opponent to move backward reducing the pace with which the ball comes back to you.
+Also, try to engage in some exhaustive monotonous rallies and just when your opponent is not expecting you to, do a counterattack by chipping the ball close to the ground.

-- Vary your pace and direction: In each shot of rally try to change the pace and direction of the ball route the ball into all corners of the court.
-Hit the ball at some good length and some cross courts too.
-Try to make an angle of the ball to hit the body line of your opponent.
+- Vary your pace and direction: In each shot try to change the pace and direction of the ball, try to score the ball in all corners of the court.
+Hit the ball at good lengths and also try cross courts shots.
+Try to angle the ball so as to aim at the body of your opponent.

-The popularity of this sport has developed tremendously and a colossal amount of crowd is joining this sport for many reasons either it is competitive or some workout reasons.
-When you want to enroll; yourself in squash, commemorate the fact that there’s no short route to reach the final destination here.
-You’ve to go through many challenges and grasp the tutorials very precisely because it will help you to understand the fundamentals of the game deeply.
+The popularity of this sport has increased tremendously and an immense amount of crowd is joining squash sport for competitive or workout reasons.
+Now that you want to indulge yourself in this sport, accept the fact that there is no short to reach the final success destination.
+You will have to go through many challenges and grasp the gameplay over time that only will it help you to understand the fundamentals of the game properly.